IATI/IATI-Guidance/en/how-to-publish/select-publishing-tool.rst

 SQL-To-IATI
 >>>>>>>>>>>

-The SQL-to-IATI tool generates IATI XML data from activity data stored in a SQL database.
+The `SQL-to-IATI tool <https://github.com/DFID/SQL-to-IATI-Database>`__ generates IATI XML data from activity data stored in a SQL database.
 DFID use this to publish their full set of 13000 activities each month, so it supports enterprise-grade IATI.

-The core of the database is the SchemaData schema which contains a set of tables that mirror the IATI 1.03 standard in a relational database.
+The core of the database is the IATISchema schema which contains a set of tables that mirror the IATI 2.01 standard XML schema in a relational database.
 The data held in these tables can be output as valid IATI XML files directly from a SQL function.

-A stored procedure populates the SchemaData tables through a series of transformations from source data (for example a corporate ERP).
+A stored procedure populates the IATISchema tables through a series of transformations from source data (for example a corporate ERP).
 Although the stored procedure is written to deal with DFID’s specific source data, it would be a good starting point.
 During transformation the PublicationControl schema is used to control the data to be published to IATI, for example it contains a table to allow the exclusion of activities from publication to the IATI registry.
 The CodeList schema holds all of the IATI standing data (i.e. lists of valid countries, currencies and Aid Type categories), taken from the IATI codelists.

-DFID are willing to share the codebase with organisations as they seek to publish more data to the IATI standard.
+DFID are willing to share the codebase with organisations as they seek to publish more data to the IATI standard, and the code is freely available on GitHub.
 They would like to partner with others interested in developing this further as an open source tool for the IATI community.
-Contact John Adams or Ross Clements if you are interested.
+Contact DFID’s Technical Transparency Team: devtracker-feedback@dfid.gov.uk if you are interested.

 Comparison of Tools